Best Wines to Pair with Chinese Food

-And here’s another hot take: pairing wine with your Chinese take-out or delivery order is an easy, inexpensive way to treat yourself right now and elevate your meal to something extra special.
+Hot take: pairing wine with your Chinese take-out or delivery order is an easy, inexpensive way to treat yourself and elevate your meal to something extra special.
+Here are the best ways to pair your Chinese food!

 Now, we love Chinese food.
 There are so many options and it’s all super delicious.
 And let’s be real: we could use a little comfort food right about now.